Skip to content

 python -m gem my_replay.dem

-# Export to JSON
+# JSON to stdout

 python -m gem my_replay.dem --format json > match.json

-# Export to Parquet
+# Parquet files

 python -m gem parse my_replay.dem --format parquet --output ./out

-# Batch — parse a folder in parallel
+# Batch parse a folder

 python -m gem batch replays/ --format parquet --output ./out --workers 4